MarlonDener/App_music/README.md

 <h3>How to run the application: </h3>

-1) Make sure you have Vue js, if not, follow the steps - https://br.vuejs.org/v2/guide/installation.html
+1) Make sure you have Node.js, if not, follow the steps : https://nodejs.org/en/
+2) Make sure you have Vue CLi : https://cli.vuejs.org/
-2) Open your folder in CDM
+3) Open your project on your CMD
-3) run CMD - npm install
+4) Run CMD - npm install
-4) run CMD - npm run serve
+5) Run CMD - npm run serve
-5) Finally open the project on your localhost
+6) Finally open the project on your localhost

 Thank you so much!